Generic Name: zonisamide (zoe-NIS-a-mide)

 - Zonisamide may cause dizziness, drowsiness, or vision changes.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use zonisamide with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

-- Zonisamide may reduce sweating, which could increase the risk of heat stroke, especially in children.
-The risk is greater in hot weather and/or during vigorous exercise.
+- Reduced sweating has been seen with zonisamide, especially in children.
+Sometimes, this has led to heat stroke and hospital stays.
+The risk of heat stroke is greater in hot weather and/or during vigorous exercise.
 Drink plenty of fluids.
 Dress lightly while in hot climates or when exercising.
 Check carefully for signs of decreased sweating.
 If this occurs, promptly seek cooler or air-conditioned shelter and/or stop exercising.
-Seek medical attention right away if you have an unexplained fever, mental or mood changes, headache, or dizziness.
+Seek medical attention right away if you have a high fever, fever that goes away and comes back, long-lasting fever, less sweating than normal, mental or mood changes, headache, or dizziness.

 - Zonisamide may cause high blood acid levels (metabolic acidosis).
 The risk may be greater in children and in patients with kidney problems, status epilepticus, severe breathing problems, or diarrhea.
 It may also be greater in patients who are taking certain other medicines (eg, acetazolamide), will be having surgery, or are on a ketogenic diet.
 Over a period of time, metabolic acidosis may cause kidney problems, bone problems, or decreased growth in children.
-Contact your doctor immediately if you experience fast breathing, unusual weakness or fatigue, sluggishness, fainting, persistent loss of appetite, or irregular heartbeat.
+Contact your doctor immediately if you experience fast breathing; unusual weakness or fatigue; sluggishness; fainting; persistent loss of appetite; or fast, slow, or irregular heartbeat.

 - Patients who take zonisamide may be at increased risk of suicidal thoughts or actions.
 The risk may be greater in patients who have had suicidal thoughts or actions in the past.
 Watch patients who take zonisamide closely.
 Contact the doctor at once if new, worsened, or sudden symptoms such as depressed mood; anxious, restless, or irritable behavior; panic attacks; or any unusual change in mood or behavior occur.
 Contact the doctor right away if any signs of suicidal thoughts or actions occur.